turingschool/career-development-curriculum/module_three/job_search_strategies.md

 **Debrief:** Discuss whole group takeaways and questions

 ### Demo: Group Practice
 As a whole group, we'll find a job listing to go through.
-Using this job listing, I'm going to update my Jobtrack and create a plan for outreach using the guidelines we discussed last module in the [Outreach & Networking Session](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_and_networking.md):
+Using this job listing, I'm going to update my Trello and create a plan for outreach using the guidelines we discussed last module in the [Outreach & Networking Session](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_and_networking.md):

 * Update my contacts -- how do I find contact information?
 * Craft my email -- what should I say?